When it comes to saving for retirement, you have so many options in front of you that it’s difficult to make an excuse not to get started.

 Retirement Accounts: You Have Tons of Options

-Now when you hear someone (like the old me) say that they can’t save for retirement because their employee doesn’t offer a 401(k), you can point them in the right direction.
+Now when you hear someone (like the old me) say that they can’t save for retirement because their employer doesn’t offer a 401(k), you can point them in the right direction.

 Figure out how much you should be saving for retirement and then automate it.
 It’s easy to save for retirement when you set it and forget it.